 Office hours are suspended the day of the exams, and no questions will be answered on the day of the exams.
-Students desiring to discuss more in-depth about a topic or career plans may request to schedule an appointment outside office hours via email
+Students desiring to discuss more in-depth about a topic or career plans may schedule an appointment via email.